ntustison/Histograms/Text/methods.md

 the original 129Xe acquisitions from 29 subjects (10 healthy controls and 19 mild intermittent asthmatic individuals) with corresponding lung masks.
-In addition, seven artificially SNR-degraded images per acquisition were also included but not used for the analyses reported below.
+In addition, seven artificially SNR-degraded images per acquisition were also part of this data set but not used for the analyses reported below.
 The image headers were corrected for proper canonical anatomical orientation according to Nifti standards and uploaded to the GitHub repository associated with this work.